maddiethedinosaur/funnydiehaha/icwpquestions.md

 </details>

-6. What theory have you read?
+Question: What theory have you read?

 <details>
   <summary>Answer.</summary>